dbagnara72/repositories-documentation/README.md

 # documentation
-open documentation for public repositories.
+open source documentation for public repositories.

 This repo contains all documentation usefull for the repos:
 - **library**;